emqx/emqx/apps/emqx_modules/README.md

 ## Delayed Publish

-After enabling this module, messages sent by the user with the prefix `$delayed/{Interval}/{Topic}` will be delayed by `{Interval}` seconds before being published to the `{Topic}`.
+After enabling this module, messages sent by the clients with the topic prefixed with `$delayed/{Interval}/{Topic}` will be delayed by `{Interval}` seconds before being published to the `{Topic}`.